slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"No book is worth reading that isn’t worth rereading."
 -- Susan Sontag*

-> *"One cannot read a book: one can only reread it.
-A good reader, a major reader, an active and creative reader is a rereader."
--- Vladimir Nabokov*

-> *"I have never met a person I admired who did not read more books than I did."
--- Kevin Kelly*

 > *"You don’t have to burn books to destroy a culture.
 Just get people to stop reading them."
 -- Ray Bradbury*

+> *"I have never met a person I admired who did not read more books than I did."
+-- Kevin Kelly*

+> *"A good book is one that no two readers would summarize in the same way.
+A great book is one that produces different summaries for the very same reader."  -- Nassim Taleb*

+> *"Books are like mirrors: if a fool looks in, you cannot expect a genius to look out."
+-- J.K.
+Rowling*

 > *"When the reader is ready the book appears." (...)
 "The smarter you get, the slower you read."
 -- Naval Ravikant*

-> *"A good book is one that no two readers would summarize in the same way.
-A great book is one that produces different summaries for the very same reader."  -- Nassim Taleb*

 > *"Read to collect the dots, write to connect them."
 -- david_perell@x*